‘Best Super Eagles performance in recent years’ – Oliseh reacts to Afcon win over Egypt

 The victory shot Nigeria to the summit of Group D and the former Ajax midfielder suggested that Nigerians can start hoping for a fourth Afcon title and their first since 2013 with his former team Austin Eguavoen in charge at the helm of affairs.

-Although Iheanacho scooped the Man of the Match prize at the end of the game, he singled out Nantes winger Moses Simon as another option for the award after his contribution in the attack.
+Although Iheanacho scooped the Man of the Match prize at the end of the game, the 47-year-old singled out Nantes winger Moses Simon as another option for the award after his contributions in the attack.

 “Technically, tactically, physically, mentally and whatever positive you can think of Eguavoen-led Super Eagles, I feel they dominated Egypt and it is the best Super Eagles performance in recent years,” Oliseh wrote on Twitter.